deimencart/deimencart/README.md

 # 👋 Hi, I'm Diego Méndez Carter

-I'm a **Mechatronics Engineer** from **UNAM (Universidad Nacional Autónoma de México)** with a deep passion for robotics, embedded systems, and real-world automation challenges — especially those that intersect with sustainability and social impact.
+I'm a **Mechatronics Engineer** from **UNAM (Universidad Nacional Autónoma de México)**.
+Studying a Master's in engineering in robotics at the University of Zaragoza with a deep passion for SLAM, Computer vision, embedded systems, and real-world automation challenges — especially those that intersect with sustainability and social impact.

 ---